Using AI Tools in Your Singapore Business: PDPA Compliance Considerations

 What Counts as Personal Data Under the PDPA?

-In practice, this covers:
+In practice, this catches:

 - Customer names, email addresses, phone numbers, and NRIC numbers